There are now 3 possible online modes for units:

-- Students are able to (1) module 1 - Cariology present the formation, composition and pathogenic effect of dental plaque; (2) module 1- Cariology- diagnose dental caries; (3) module 1 - Cariology - Diagnose and manage plaque-related gingival inflammation; (4) module 1 - Cariology - Produce patient-specific plaque control and non-operative caries management plans; and (5) module 2 - Oral Public Health - Understand the role of the Public Health System in dentistry and oral health.; (6) display professional behaviour in the educational and clinical settings,; (7) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (8) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (9) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.
+- Students are able to (1) module 1 - Cariology present the formation, composition and pathogenic effect of dental plaque; (2) module 1- Cariology- diagnose dental caries; (3) module 1 - Cariology - Diagnose and manage plaque-related gingival inflammation; (4) module 1 - Cariology - Produce patient-specific plaque control and non-operative caries management plans; (5) module 2 - Dental Public Health - Understand the role of the Public Health System in dentistry and oral health.; (6) display professional behaviour in the educational and clinical settings,; (7) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (8) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (9) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.

 - Indicative assessments in this unit are as follows: (1) module 1 Cariology - written Assessment

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the module 1 Cariology - written Assessment

 , and professional behaviour assessment components.